-The female motivational runner, who had said I would “overtake her at the next stile” in a rather patronising manner suddenly realised that sometimes if you motivate people it actually works.
-She tried in vain to catch up, keeping the pressure on for some time as I wound through woodland now almost alone.
+The motivational runner, who had said I would “overtake her at the next stile” found her prediction come true and tried in vain to catch up, keeping the pressure on for some time as I wound through woodland, now almost alone.
 I could dimly see my competitors in front.
 I aimed for them, not taking my eyes off them.
 I would not be beaten.
 I would not.

 We were through the woods and I had caught up to the dim figures.
 I began to run into the downhill slope, whereas they ran in a lop-sided careless fashion.
 This enabled me to overtake them on the hill, I was perfectly balanced this way, bending my knees more and taking the hill in my stride literally.

-They were as irritated at being beaten as the last girl and again tailed me for some distance.
+They tailed me for a while before I managed to gain some ground.
 Finally I saw the first man I had seen in the race for a while up ahead.
-I felt like I was improving – their had only been one man walking further back.
+I felt like I was improving – there had only been one man walking further back.
 I took advantage of the shade from the trees and my new slower heart beat to allow myself to go faster.

-It took much longer this time but I closed in on my prey, a tall long-limbed man in a black shirt and shorts.
+It took much longer this time, but I closed in on my prey, a long-limbed man in a black shirt and shorts.
 The wrong colour for hot weather.
-He tried in desperation to quicken his pace but it was to no avail.
-I finally overtook him, but he overtook me and stayed just ahead for some time.
+He tried to quicken his pace.
+I finally passed him, but he overtook me and stayed just ahead for some time.
 Shortly after him was my first motivational speaker.
-He had run too fast at the start and was running in a manner which said let me finish this please.
+He had run too fast at the start and was running in a manner which said “let me finish NOW!”.
 At this point the elevation went up and down with more twists and turns than a rollercoaster.
 He looked exhausted.
 As I passed him I returned the encouragement.
 He instantly brightened up and a smile returned to his face.
-I saw the life go back into him in a way which I felt when I was spurred to success.
+I saw power return to him in the way which I felt when I was spurred to success.

-But I was not going to let him win now.
-Not when I had returned the favour, that would be embarrassing.
-The first man I had passed, dressed in black, was just ahead as I went up the hill, telling myself to come on, growling out the strain.
-I must have looked completely crazy.
+But I was not going to let him win now, that would be embarrassing.
+The first man I had passed, dressed in black, was just ahead as I went up the hill, telling myself to come on as I controlled my breathing.

-As we went over the last hurdle (or stile) and went through a funnel of trees before the finish I was tantalisingly close to my prey.
+As we went over the last hurdle (or stile) and went through a funnel of trees before the finish, I was tantalisingly close to my prey.
 One last push and I could beat him.
-He tried to quicken his pace but he was too exhausted.
-The tunnel vision kicked in and I gave it all I had, sprinting past him to the finish line.
+He tried to accelerate but he was too exhausted.
+The tunnel vision kicked in and I sprinted past him to the finish line.

-In the end I was only a minute faster than last year!
-Completing it in an hour and six minutes.
-But it was such a sense of achievement to have done it in the high 20 degree heat and it was thrilling to finally beat the guy in front.
-I enjoyed my free burger and sports massage, just what I needed post-race!
+In the end I was a minute faster than last year!
+Completing it in an hour and six minutes and on the hottest day of the year, in the high 20 degree heat.
+It was thrilling to finally beat the guy in front.
+I then enjoyed a free burger and sports massage, just what I needed!